Judit (Operations Department – EUIPO)

 I highly recommend applying!
 No physical handicap is an obstacle, competitions are based on knowledge, not a marathon.
 Everyone is accepted, nationality, color, gender, physical disability, ... nothing is an obstacle.
 All EU nationalities from all horizons are represented, the difference is positive.
 Maltese PRM or Estonian visually impaired, it has no importance.
 Multicultural means working with others, without making any distinctions.
 The Institutions have set up services that welcome all types of people, equal opportunities are a real right."

-Picture of Angela Heberling
+Head of Test Development and Delivery: Angela Heberling

-Angela joined the Civil Service of the European Institutions in July 1993 in the department for the Environment in the European Commission.
 After two years, she moved on to more HR related issues and began her career in the Recruitment service of the European Commission - which was later to be integrated into what is now the European Personnel Selection Office (EPSO).
 She has held a variety of positions within EPSO, from being a member of the Task Force responsible for the implementation of the EPSO Development Programme (EDP), Head of the Selection Management office in charge of monitoring all competitions and selections, Head of Unit for the e-Selection and Test development unit, Head of the Planning and Coordination Unit to her current post as Head of the Test development and Delivery unit.
-Since November 2020, she has been deputising for the Director of EPSO.

 Angela is married and has two children.